Climbing Snowdon

 3 3/4 miles - easy first part

 This is a good walk to try if you want to walk on Snowdon but don't want to try to reach the summit as the first part is fairly gentle.
-The track was built during the 1800's to serve Britannia Copper Mines which were abandonned in 1917.
+The track was built during the 1800's to serve Britannia Copper Mines which were abandoned in 1917.
 Mine Manager Arthur Lockwood drove his car to Llyn Glaslyn, and the track to this point at the lake still resembles a road so is a good walking surface.
 The track does get considerably steeper towards the summit.

 Notes for any route up Snowdon